wrapperband/OpenTrafficSurvey/README.md

 **Monitoring "Trusted Systems"**

-"Trustless systems" can therefore be used to test "Trusted systems".
+"Trustless systems" can therefore be used to audit "Trusted systems".

 In order to achieve that trust with "trusted systems"  it will be important that the general citizen can reproduce the work of the "Public Servant", in order that the effect  of work can be monitored.
 Currently the political systems in most countries have evolved to better serve those at the top, mainly by obscuring any cause and effect or over complicating regulation as there is no feedback or normal quality control or improvement.